bGray88/pig_game/README.md

   1 then the play switches to the opponent.

   ### How to Play
-  Click the Roll Dice button until the game ends.
+  Click the Roll Dice button until your ready to commit your points to the pit.
+  Click the Hold button to accumulate your points to your score.
+  The first player to 100 wins the game.
 Have fun!

   ![alt text](images/readme/readme-screenshot03.png)